LLNL/mitos/README.md

-# Performance Sampling API (PSAPI)
+# Mitos

-PSAPI is a library and a tool for collecting sampled memory performance data to view with [MemAxes](https://github.com/scalability-llnl/MemAxes)
+Mitos is a library and a tool for collecting sampled memory performance data to view with [MemAxes](https://github.com/scalability-llnl/MemAxes)